Common Career Mistakes and How to Avoid Them

 Stagnation

-- The Future of Education: Learn additional courses, certifications or degree programs that are relevant to the field.
+- Continuous Education: Consider taking additional courses, certifications or degrees that are pertinent to the profession.

 Negativity